dabasiu/adidas-coding-challenge/README.md

 - Subscription Service invokes Email Service asynchronously.
 An alternative approach would be use frameworks such as Kafka
 - The field newsletter Id corresponding to the campaign was not very clear.
 I kept it simple with no FKs to other entities but I imagine that makes sense another entity Newsletter/Campaign but than another endpoint to retrieve the data available would make sense.
 Decided to not overthink
 - no CI/CD proposal neither config files for a kubernetes cluster were made
+- persistence approach can be improved, no batch or statement management was used but on a larger scale it would be necessary